 Valcamonica (also called Valle Camonica) was actually the first place in Italy to become a UNESCO World Heritage Site.
 The importance of this large Alpine valley cannot be overstated: it is home to one of the greatest collections of prehistoric rock art in the world.
 Over 140,000 images – with themes including agriculture, magic and war – were carved into the rock around 10,000 years ago.

 The valley itself is full of hiking trails and different archaeological parks.
-Have a look at this page for information about how to explore and visit the rock art – Pass for the Rock Drawings in Valcamonica.
+Have a look at this page for information about how to explore and visit the rock art – Rock Drawings in Valcamonica.

 5. Monte San Giorgio